Sank's Glossary of Linguistics

 SEMANTIC CONTENT

 1. (Semantics) A complex expression relative to a context c has a referential content that is the result of combining the referential contents of its constituent terms relative to the context c in accord with the semantic composition rules corresponding to the syntactic structure of that expression.
 The result of this latter process is a genuine level of semantic value, which we shall call the semantic content of that complex expression relative to the context c.
-The semantic content of a lexical item relative to a context c is, on this view, its referential content in that context. | Jeffry C. King and Jason Stanley, 2003
+The semantic content of a lexical item relative to a context c is, on this view, its referential content in that context. | Jeffrey C. King and Jason Stanley, 2005

 SEMANTIC DUPLICATION

-1. (Computational; Semantics) In online document collections, users often wish to identify whether incoming documents have close semantic matches in the existing collection, i.e. the specific content or topic of the incoming document matches with that of a previously-published document.
-We consider "semantic duplication" to occur over a document pair {A, B} in one of two forms:
+1. (Computational; Semantics) In online document collections, users often wish to identify whether incoming documents have close semantic matches in the existing collection, i.e. the specific content or topic of the incoming document matches with that of a previously published document.
+We consider semantic duplication to occur over a document pair {A, B} in one of two forms:

 1. Subsumption: where A properly subsumes B (i.e. B ⊂ A).